madfozjer/onlineshop/README.md

 - PAYPAL_CLIENT_ID, PAYPAL_CLIENT_SECRET -> change it to your data that you will receive when creating PayPal dev account
 - PAYPAL_API_BASE -> there are two separate urls, one for testing, one for production.

+In vite.config.js change server.proxy to your backend API url.

 ### Setup your MongoDB

 1. Local MongoDB Setup